-Through our morning and evening minyanim, there are opportunities each day to gather in virtual community, maintain a spiritual practice, while supporting those in our midst who are saying Kaddish.
+Through our daily minyanim, there are multiple opportunities each day to gather in virtual community and maintain a spiritual practice, while supporting those in our midst who are saying Kaddish.

 Virtual Daily Minyanim